×

-36 English Songs With Prepositions That Are Catchy and Fun
+36 Catchy English Songs with Prepositions

-Prepositions can be tough to learn, because they don’t often translate directly between two languages.
 For example, in English, you can be in love with someone.
 In Spanish, though, you’d express that same idea by saying you’re enamorado de someone (or in love “of” someone).
+In English, you’d never say “I’m in love of you.”

-Because of this, it’s best to learn prepositions as parts of phrases, since that’s the most natural way to use them in a language.
+It’s best to learn prepositions as parts of phrases, since that’s the most natural way to use them in a language, and one of the best places to find natural phrases in English is songs.

 Contents